Are we worried about artificial intelligence yet?

 Artificial intelligence: an extinction-level priority

-Just to clarify what CAIS is saying, just in case you were busy sipping on your latte or catching up on Succession, they’re saying that artificial intelligence could be a cause of humankind’s extinction and is as large a risk as a pandemic (y’know, Covid?) and nuclear weapons (y’know, Hiroshima?).
+Just to reiterate what CAIS is saying just in case you were busy sipping on your latte or catching up on Succession, they’re saying that artificial intelligence could be a cause of humankind’s extinction and is as large a risk as a pandemic (y’know, Covid?) and nuclear weapons (y’know, Hiroshima?).
 It’s that serious.

 Some might say this is an overreaction.
 Seriously, ChatGPT is a threat to mankind?
 The thing I ask to generate my workouts and DND campaigns?